Škoda Fabia: Facelift

 The Mk3 Fabia and Fabia Combi were facelifted for the 2019 model year.
 The trim levels for the Fabia have been reorganised, with the S model continuing as the entry level trim level, with the Monte Carlo now being the range topping model, with the SE, the Colour Edition, and the SE L bridging the gap in between respectively.
 Revisions included a redesigned front-end, with a new wider grille and redesigned headlights, with the option of Full LED headlights now available.
 The rear of the car was also given a slight update with new bumper-mounted reflectors, and the option for Full LED rear lights, which are now included as standard on the range-topping Monte Carlo trim level.
 On the Interior of the car, the trim inserts and central transmission tunnel housing can now be customised with coloured trim.
 Also included on the interior of the vehicle, the Swing radio system on lower trim levels now includes a larger 6.5 inch display offered on the S model, with the SE model having the Swing Plus system included, with the 7 inch Amundsen system being offered on the SE and above.
+The Fabia also gained new features such as blind spot monitoring, optional 18" alloy wheels, pulse function for all electric windows, and more.
+Interior updates included new dashboard decor options, seat upholstery variations, and an optional black headliner.
+Both TSI engines were also equipped with a particulate filter to meet the new WLTP emissions standards.
+In February, the 1.4 TDI engine was discontinued.

+In 2019, the 1.0 MPI 55 kW engine was removed from the lineup, leaving only the less powerful 44 kW version.
+Additionally, the 1.0 TSI 81 kW with DSG transmission was discontinued.
+A new "Black Package" was introduced, featuring black grille, mirrors, and alloy wheels.
+In 2020, DAB radio became standard, and the Škoda logo on the tailgate was replaced by lettering.

+In June 2021, production of the hatchback version ended, while the Combi remained available as the "Tour" edition, offered with the 1.0 TSI 70 kW engine paired with either a manual gearbox or DSG.
+Production of the third-generation Fabia ended in November 2022.

 In terms of engines, the Diesel engines have been removed from the line-up, which means the model range consists of petrol engines only.
 The 1.0 MPI is offered on the lower spec S and SE models, with the more powerful 1.0 TSI being offered on the SE model and above.

 As of 2020, Skoda manufactured 1 million 3rd-gen Fabia.